Fiscal Quarter (Q1, Q2, Q3, Q4)

 What Is a Fiscal Quarter?

-A fiscal quarter is a consecutive three-month period within a company’s fiscal year (also referred to as a financial year).
+Fiscal quarters are consecutive, three-month periods within a company’s fiscal year (also referred to as a financial year).
 Fiscal quarters are used by publicly-traded companies to schedule the release of financial reports and the payment of stock dividends.

-Calendar quarters correspond to the standard calendar year, meaning that the first quarter always begins with January 1st and the fourth quarter ends with December 31st.
+Calendar quarters correspond to the standard calendar year.
+This means that the first quarter always begins with January 1st and the fourth quarter ends with December 31st.

-Fiscal quarters, however, coincide with a company’s fiscal year (which doesn’t always align with the calendar year).
+Fiscal quarters coincide with a company's fiscal year – and they don't always align with a calendar year.

 When Are Fiscal Quarter Dates?

-The following fiscal quarter periods apply for companies whose fiscal year align with a regular calendar year:
+The following fiscal quarter periods apply to companies whose fiscal year aligns with a regular calendar year:

 What Are Non-Standard Fiscal Quarters?